Is Sri Lanka a country you have wondered about visiting?

 You might hear stories about Instagram with its flashy selfies, influencers making millions, or unrealistic places to see.

-But for us, Instagram has become a social platform where we connect with fellow travellers, make friendships, and support each other on our travel journey.
+However, Instagram has become a social platform where we connect with fellow travellers, make friendships, and support each other on our travel journey.

 How many days is enough to visit Sri Lanka?